 The trial finally commenced on May 17th.
 Prosecutor Rogge presented a fiery opening statement accusing the defendants of joining “an international Nazi conspiracy” and that they were “equivalents of Quisling in Norway and Laval in France.”
 He further elaborated that “while it is true that many Americans in good faith opposed our steps to prepare ourselves…and to help fight the Nazis, the defendants cannot be identified with such persons.”
 Instead, “the intent of the defendants was not a patriotic one, not an American one, but an intent…to promote the Nazi cause throughout the world.”

 The defendants responded to Rogge’s statement with unrelieved vitriol, heckling him, showering him with laughter and Bronx cheers and generally turning the courtroom into a zoo.
 Edward Smythe, who refused to take anything seriously, shouted “Three cheers!” each time Rogge mentioned groups affiliated with Smythe, drawing laughter from his co-defendants.
 When Rogge alleged that the defendants planned to anoint an “American fuhrer,” they hooted “Who?
-Who?”
+Who?” like a parliament of racist owls.
 Once the prosecution rested, Laughlin moved that the Judge strike Rogge’s entire statement from the record.

 Two days later, defense attorneys began their presentations.
 Many recapitulated to hysterical tirades about Jews, Communists and FDR with little bearing on their innocence.
 Henry Klein’s incessant whining about “Jewish International Bankers” led Eicher to cite him with contempt.
 Albert Dilling repeatedly tried to introduce The Protocols of the Elders of Zion into the record.
 Lawrence Dennis proved most eloquent, comparing Rogge to the Soviet Judge Vishinksy, himself to Alfred Dreyfus and complaining that “Pearl Harbor did not suspend the Bill of Rights.”
 The jury sat open-mouthed, amazed at the madness unfolding before them.